Spiritual Tour of Ireland 9/24 – 10/3, 2026

 Day 7 September 30 – Ardmore, St. Declan’s Holy Well and Cathedral, Cliff Walk

 The Ardmore Monastic Site in County Waterford is one of the most historically and visually significant ecclesiastical sites in Ireland.
 It is famously associated with St. Declan, who is traditionally believed to have established a Christian settlement here in the 5th century, predating St. Patrick’s mission and making Ardmore arguably the oldest Christian settlement in Ireland.
 The site, often referred to as St. Declan’s Monastery, sits high on a hill overlooking the picturesque village of Ardmore and the sea, creating a breathtaking setting for these ancient ruins.
 The 12th-century Round Tower stands 98 feet tall, one of the finest and best-preserved round towers in Ireland.
-It stands beside the 9th-12th century ruined cathedral, which has Romanesque carving in the exterior west gable.
+It stands beside the 9th-12th-century ruined cathedral, which has Romanesque carving in the exterior west gable.
 Inside the cathedral are two Ogham stones dating to the 5th or 6th century with ancient Irish writing still visible on the stones.
 Beyond the Monastic Site, St. Declan’s Well & Hermitage: Located along the spectacular Ardmore Cliff Walk, this is a holy well believed to have been a baptistery used by the saint, with the ruins of a small church or hermitage nearby.

 Overnight and Dinner Waterford (2 nights)